What We DO?

 The Constitutional Court, the Supreme Court of Appeal, and the High Court.

 The Speaker of the North West Provincial Legislature, Hon.
-Basetsana S.R Dantjie will officially open the North West Provincial Legislature wherein Premier Kaobitsa Bushy Maape will deliver the State of the Province Address (SOPA) on Friday, 20 February 2024 in the Legislature Chamber at 10h00.
+Dr. Desbo Mohono will officially open the North West Provincial Legislature wherein Premier Lazarus Mokgosi will deliver the State of the Province Address (SOPA) on Thursday, 27 February 2025 in the Legislature Chamber at 10h00.

 Our Vision & Values